openafs-contrib/openafs-robotest/README.md

 * Python pip
 * Python argparse
 * Robotframework 2.7+
+* afsutil package (currently included here)
 * OpenAFS installation packages or binaries built from source

+Thee prereqs may be installed for commonly used systems with:

+    $ sudo make preinstall

 ## Installation